-Upon the adoption of FRS 139 on 1st April 2010, the entire carrying amount was reclassified to amount due to Johor State Government account as disclosed in Note 2.2 (a) to the financial statements.
+Upon the adoption of FRS 139 on 1st April 2011, the entire carrying amount was reclassified to amount due to Johor State Government account.

 The details of deferred interests are further explained in Note 21 to the financial statements.

 11. DEFERRED TAX ASSETS AND LIABILITIES